pik694/HR_App/docs/user-stories.md

 ### Changing interview stage

- 1. Bob, recruiter, enters the HR App url in his browser
+ 1. Bob, user, enters the HR App url in his browser
  2. As the page loads he is prompted to log in
  3. After entering his credentials he is redirected to a homepage
  4. On the side he sees a navbar and in the main area he sees a list of currently open job positions.
 Each row is a link to details about recruitment